Netcash-ZA/PayNow-WooCommerce/readme.txt

 1. Log into your [Netcash account](https://merchant.netcash.co.za/SiteLogin.aspx)
 2. Type in your Username, Password, and PIN
-3. Click on ACCOUNT PROFILE on the top menu
+3. Click on **Account Profile** on the top menu
-4. Select NETCONNECTOR from the left side menu
+4. Select **Netconnector** from the left side menu
-5. Click on PAY NOW from the subsection
+5. Click on **Pay Now** from the subsection
-6. ACTIVATE the Pay Now service
+6. **Activate** the Pay Now service
-7. Type in your EMAIL address
+7. Type in your email address
 8. It is highly advisable to activate test mode & ignore errors while testing
-9. Select the PAYMENT OPTIONS required (only the options selected will be displayed to the end user)
+9. Select the payment options required (only the options selected will be displayed to the end user)
 10. Remember to remove the "Make Test Mode Active" indicator to accept live payments
-11. Click SAVE and COPY your Pay Now Service Key
+11. Click "Save" and copy your Pay Now Service Key

 ### Netcash Pay Now Callback